 In addition to the above, even though the initiative of improvement was not effective, the QC division and other departments did not carry out monitoring or other actions and not verify the improvement status for each engagement team.
 Then, it can be said that the CPAAOB inspection was made before appropriate improvement guidance could be provided.
 This led to the identification of cases of an "unimproved" situation.
-It would be effective to use quality control systems such as EQC reviews and periodic inspections to understand the progress of improvements at audit firms on a timely basis.
+It is important to enhance the system of quality controls such as EQC reviews and periodic inspections.
+In addition, audit divisions close to field site could design and exercise their own expeditions monitoring system is thinkable.